casbitton/Resume/index.md

 As a member of the technical support team I have demonstrated commercial experience in the following technologies:

-- Activate directory: Knowledge of Group Policy, Organisational Units, Objects
+- Active directory: Knowledge of Group Policy, Organisational Units, Objects
 - AirWatch
 - Atlassian Software: Jira, Confluence, Trello, SourceTree
 - AV Support